Current Time TV: Mission

 Current Time was instituted as an alternative to Kremlin-controlled media and Russian propaganda.
 Despite the fact that Current Time was intended to counterbalance Russian official news coverage, Kenan Aliyev, executive editor of Current Time, told Reuters that C.T. was not counterpropaganda at all.

+Reception

+In December 2017 Russia's Ministry of Justice added the outlet to the list of "foreign agents".
+It, alongside 8 other American public broadcasters, was the first mass media outlet to be included to the list of "foreign agents".